![]() |

 1972: Gloria Steinem headquarters NOW at The Betsy Ross Hotel during the Democratic Convention

-1980: Amid numerous Art Deco revival movements, The Betsy Hotel Ross maintains its classic Florida-Georgian architectural façade
+1980: Amid numerous Art Deco revival movements, The Betsy Ross Hotel maintains its classic Florida-Georgian architectural façade.

-1985: Renowned fashion photographer Bruce Weber chose Miami Beach for Calvin Klein’s “Obsession,” spurring an onslaught of fashion photography shoots in the Art Deco District.
+1985: Renowned fashion photographer Bruce Weber chose Miami Beach for Calvin Klein’s 'Obsession,' spurring an onslaught of fashion photography shoots in the Art Deco District.

 1993: The Florida Marlins are established as Major League Baseball’s newest professional team